Do you have a hard time saying “No” when people ask something of you? Do you wish that it were easier to say “No” to people?

 1. Stop and think quickly

+You will likely want to stop and think if you want to say “No”.
+Many people automatically say “Yes” to people without fully thinking about it.
 Maybe you feel pressured to give an answer when asked a question.
 One option is to say, “Let me think about it” or “I will need to check my calendar and get back to you.”

 2. If you have an idea of what they may ask be ready ahead of time

+Sometimes you may expect or anticipate that you may be asked for something.
 For example, if you expect that you will be asked to volunteer at an event that you don’t want to attend.
-If you know that you don’t want to do something, go ahead and say “No, I’m not able to but thanks for asking” or “No, I don’t have the ability to make that happen.”
+If you know that you don’t want to do something, go ahead and say “No, I’m not able to, but thanks for asking” or “No, I don’t have the ability to make that happen.”

-You will likely here one of these responses, but keep in mind this isn’t an extensive list because people are very creative when they want something.
+When being direct and to the point you may be surprised at the reaction you get.
+You will likely hear one of these responses, but keep in mind this isn’t an extensive list because people are very creative when they want something.

 Just remember to be firm and clear because you have the right to say “No”.